Artificial Intelligence for Computer Games (Winter 2025/26)

 Lecture

 Adam Dingle BSP trees, raycasting.
-Visibility graphs.
-Waypoint graphs.
-Navigation meshes, funnel algorithm.
-A* and bidirectional A*.
-The group assignment will be introduced.
-TBA
+Navigation meshes.
+Funnel algorithm for path optimization.
+Bidirectional A*.
+The group assignment (GA) will be introduced.
+PDF

 6. 7.11.2025